-If you publish the same content for multiple languages or regions, hreflang ensures the right version reaches the right user — and stops your versions being treated as duplicates of each other.
+If you publish the same content for multiple languages or regions, hreflang ensures the right version reaches the right user, and stops your versions being treated as duplicates of each other.

-You need hreflang when you have, say, English for the US and the UK, or Turkish and English versions of an article.
-Each version annotates all the others — in the HTML head, HTTP headers, or the sitemap — declaring its language (and optionally region).
-Done right, a Turkish searcher gets the Turkish page and an American searcher gets the US page, with no duplicate-content confusion.
-Done wrong, the wrong-language page can rank, or your versions compete against each other.
-The difficulty is that hreflang only works when the whole cluster is consistent and reciprocal.
+Done right, a Turkish searcher gets the Turkish page and an English searcher gets the English page, with no duplicate-content confusion.
+Done wrong, the wrong-language result ranks or your versions compete with each other.
+The difficulty is that hreflang only works when the whole cluster is consistent and reciprocal: every page references every other, with valid codes, pointing only at canonical 200 URLs.

 Each rule below maps to a real hreflang check.
 Break one and the cluster can fail.